ConorSheehan1/osxdocker/docs/source/dev.md

 ### Dev tools
 #### Deploy
+https://github.com/python-poetry/poetry manages building and deploying.
+You'll need one of the following:
+1. `~/.pypirc` set up
-https://github.com/python-poetry/poetry manages building and deploying Will either need `~/.pypirc` set up, or pass the `--username` and `--password` to publish commands.
+2. pass the `--username` and `--password` to publish commands
+3. use `POETRY_HTTP_BASIC_PYPI_USERNAME` and `_PASSWORD` environment variables.

 A github action pushes every git tag to pypi.
 A webhook polls the github repo to keep the docs in sync.